 For the most part, employees use Shadow IT with good intentions and may not fully realize the rigor and security review that goes into application and device selection.
 It's no surprise that over 80% of employees admit to using non-approved SaaS apps within their jobs.
 However, without proper approval and vetting of new technologies, it can create risk for the organization.

 If an organization is in a regulated industry, such as healthcare or banking, then there are certain types of information that must be protected.
 Such information can’t be protected properly if employees are storing it in locations outside of the company's control.
 Similarly, IT departments won't know if customers are at risk if they do not know where all the information lives.
 Another consideration is productivity loss if an employee leaves an organization and has used Shadow IT applications for work activities.
 Their app credentials would likely be unknown to an IT department.
 Therefore, the company may never get access to where everything was stored and what they were working on.

 As with most questions in IT, the answers will vary.
 A bank will have a different approach than a publicly-funded research organization, but the initial steps remain the same.

 1. Create information classifications for your company.

 The company, and ultimately the employees, must clearly understand what is public, private, or confidential.
 The classifications for a company may vary, but the process of creating them will help determine acceptable usage guidelines.
-For example, a company may decide that confidential information containing social security numbers is only allowed in a predefined set of applications sanctioned by management, whereas employees may have a little more flexibility to use their preferred cloud services for private information such as meeting notes.
+For example, a company may decide that confidential information containing social security numbers is only allowed in a predefined set of applications sanctioned by management.
+On the other hand, employees may have a little more flexibility to use their preferred cloud services for private information, such as meeting notes.

 2. Discover existing Shadow IT.